Coronavirus Cases Rise To Highest Level Since Late July

 That region (defined as 12 states by the U.S. census) accounted for more than a third of all new cases in the U.S. over the past week, according to NPR's analysis of CDC data.

-Illinois and Wisconsin each added nearly 20,000 new cases in the last seven days, rivaling much larger states like California.
-Hospitalizations more than doubled in the past two weeks in Wisconsin and the state stood up a field hospital to make room for the growing number of patients.
+Illinois and Wisconsin each added nearly 20,000 new cases in the past seven days, rivaling much larger states like California.
+Hospitalizations more than doubled in the past two weeks in Wisconsin, and the state stood up a field hospital to make room for the growing number of patients.

-While the overall numbers in North and South Dakota are lower than those neighboring states, their rate of new infections per capita continue to eclipse all other states — and even what Arizona recorded during its devastating summer surge.
+While the overall numbers in North and South Dakota are lower than those of neighboring states, their rate of new infections per capita continues to eclipse all other states — and even what Arizona recorded during its devastating summer surge.

-"We are caught in the middle of a COVID storm," said North Dakota's Republican Governor Doug Burgum at a press event this week, as he displayed a map with alarming positivity rates across the region, from Iowa to Idaho to Kansas.
+"We are caught in the middle of a COVID storm," said North Dakota's Republican Gov. Doug Burgum at a press event this week as he displayed a map with alarming positivity rates across the region, from Iowa to Idaho to Kansas.

 The outbreak has increasingly fanned out to Western states, too.